 I am close to the cafe now as a man walks past me carrying a big tray of eggs like a silver service tray.

-This is Cafe Trigo Miel a lovely cafe so popular that there is one table with one chair left.
+Cafe Trigo Miel a lovely cafe so popular that there is one table with one chair left.
 Perfect for the solo travelling blogger to sit down at for a refreshing smoothie and bizarre not entirely pleasant piece of cheesey corn bread which I mostly leave.
 The smoothie is delicious and they speak English very well haha.
 I remember how I must learn Spanish because this is embarrassing. ;)

 Banking drama in San José